HowMuchDoINeed.co logo

 What spacing should I use for screws in timber?

-For structural connections, 8 inches (200 mm) on center is a common starting point.
-Always check the fastener manufacturer's recommendations and your local building code for specific requirements based on timber species, fastener diameter, and load conditions.
+For structural connections, 200 mm (8 inches) on centre is a common starting point.
+Always check the fastener manufacturer's recommendations and, for structural work, your design details for the exact requirement based on timber grade, fastener diameter and load.

 What is the difference between edge distance and end distance?

 Edge distance is measured perpendicular to the grain, from the fastener to the nearest edge.
 End distance is measured parallel to the grain, from the fastener to the end of the timber.
-Both minimums prevent the timber from splitting.
+Both minimums stop the timber splitting.

 When should I use double-row (staggered) fastening?

-Double-row staggered patterns are used for wider timber connections, laminated beams, and when a single row doesn't provide enough capacity.
-Staggering reduces the risk of splitting along the grain.
+Double-row staggered patterns are used for wider timber connections, laminated beams and when a single row does not provide enough capacity.
+Staggering the fixings reduces the risk of splitting along the grain.

-How do I calculate bolt spacing for timber connections?
+How do I calculate bolt spacing for a timber connection?